 All genres, all styles

-Born and raised in the Washington, DC area, singer/songwriter Wayne Hamilton started working in rock & roll bands as a drummer in the early 1960s, singing lead and banging out R&B rhythms for dance audiences all over the DC Metro area.
+Born in Washington, DC and raised “inside the beltway”, singer/songwriter Wayne Hamilton started working in rock & roll bands as a drummer in the early 1960s, singing lead and banging out R&B rhythms for dance audiences all over the DC Metro area.
 In the days before electronic samplers and synthesizers, he learned the value of a steady beat and a strong voice.

 When he entered college in the Appalachian mountains of southwestern Virginia, “soul” music was all the rage, and the lessons learned in his high school years helped him put together a blue-eyed soul group with powerful horns and tight vocal harmonies.
 Surrounded by string-pickin’ Appalachian musicians, he was exposed to traditional, old-time and Bluegrass music, so he picked up the guitar and enjoyed playing the sounds of the then-popular folk movement.
 He met Pete Seeger and Elizabeth Cotten, who inspired him to begin writing his own songs.
 He also received formal training as a tenor and sang in the college’s touring choir.